Are all sub-contractors covered in a public liability policy?

 What is a sub-contractor?

 Let’s use the example of a cartage contractor who has direct employees who drive the Insured’s own trucks, as well as third party contract drivers.
 As the third party drivers are performing activities consistent with the main service offering of the Insured, they are considered to be true sub-contractors.
-Because they are completing this work for the Insured’s customers on the Insured’s behalf, the Insured is vicariously liable for that work, and they therefore should be declared under the Liability policy.
+Because they are completing this work for the Insured’s customers on Insured’s behalf, the Insured could potentially be held vicariously liable for that work, and they therefore should be declared to the Liability insurer.

 Who is considered an independent third party?

 So when is an independent third party not a true sub-contractor?
 If we use the same example of the cartage contractor as our Insured, as well as sub-contractor drivers, they also engage an accountant to do their books and a mechanic to service their trucks.
 The accountant and mechanic are again independent third parties, but the work they perform is not part of the Insured’s service offering, and they are not performing work for the Insured’s customer on the Insured’s behalf.
 They are simply providing a service to the Insured’s business.
-These types of third parties do not need to be declared under the Liability policy as they don’t contribute to the Insured’s liability to third parties.
+These type of third parties do not need to be declared to the Liability insurer as they do not contribute to the Insured’s liability to third parties.

 Implications of using sub-contractors for public liability insurance

-As discussed above, the Insured is vicariously liable for the work performed by the sub-contractors.
+As discussed above, the Insured could potentially be held vicariously liable for work performed by the sub-contractors.
 For third party injury or damage caused by a sub-contractor, the Insured will generally be the one who receives a demand from that third party.
-The Liability Insurer may then be able to pass on some or all of the cost of that claim to the sub-contractors’ Insurer.
+The Liability Insurer may then be able to pass on some or all of the cost of that claim to the sub-contractors Insurer.
 This is why most Insurers require policy holders to attain some form of evidence that any sub-contractors they engage have their own liability insurance in place.

 In addition to this, the Insured is also potentially liable for injuries sustained by the contractor in the performance of their work for the Insured.
 The sub-contractor may or may not be covered by their own workers’ compensation policy depending on the relevant state legislation.
 If they are not covered by a workers’ compensation policy for the injury, then they may claim directly against the Insured.
 If the sub-contractor is covered by a workers’ compensation policy, the Insured may still face a recovery action from the workers compensation Insurer if they are deemed to have contributed to the injury.